How to Plan Stress-Free Family Photos on Your Wedding Day

 Family photos after your ceremony

-If we are taking photos right after your ceremony, you can tell your people to stay in the ceremony space instead of heading to cocktail hour.
+If we are taking photos right after your ceremony, you can tell your people to stay in the ceremony space instead of heading to cocktail hour (or another meeting place).
 You can also ask your officiant can make an announcement at the end of your ceremony to remind them again.
 They can say, “Parents, Grandparents, Siblings, please stay in the ceremony space for family photos.
 Everyone else can head to cocktail hour.”

 The Family Shot List